Tambo, Parañaque

-Tambo is an administrative division in southern Metro Manila, the Philippines.
-It is a coastal barangay in the city of Parañaque situated just south of Baclaran adjoining Ninoy Aquino International Airport complex to the east.
+Tambo ([tɐmˈbɔʔ]) is a coastal barangay located in Parañaque, Metro Manila, Philippines.
+It is situated south of Baclaran, adjoining the Ninoy Aquino International Airport complex to the east.

-The approximate boundaries are Alonzo Street and Asean Avenue in Baclaran to the north and McDonough Road and Coastal Terminal Road in Don Galo to the south, with the Estero de Tripa de Gallina and Manila Bay to the east and west.
+The approximate boundaries are T. Alonzo Street and Asean Avenue in Baclaran to the north, McDonough Road and Don Galo to the south, with the Parañaque River, Pildera Street in Pasay, and Cut-Cut Creek to the east, and Manila Bay to the west.
 Across the stream in the east, Tambo is bordered by the Pasay district of Maricaban (Barangays 191–200) and the Parañaque barangay of Santo Niño (former Ibayo), where the international airport is located.
-It also administers most of Entertainment City situated in the Manila Bay reclamation area called Bay City.
-As of the 2015 census, it had a population of 25,699.
+It also administers most of the Aseana City business district and the Entertainment City area, both situated in the Manila Bay reclamation area called Bay City.
+As of the 2020 census, it had a population of 26,928.

 History

-Barangay Tambo was named for the tiger grass used to make brooms (walis tambo) that grew there in abundance during the Spanish colonial period.
+Tambo was named for the tiger grass used to make brooms (walis tambo) that grew there in abundance during the Spanish colonial period.
 It may have also been named for the lodging houses (tambo o casa de hospedaje de viajeros) that stood in this former colonial beach strip which was one of the earliest barrios established in the Augustinian missionary town of Parañaque.
 Prior to the reclamation of Roxas Boulevard (former Dewey Boulevard) during the American colonial period, Tambo was a popular beach destination for Manila residents with resorts such as Aroma and El Faro lining the Manila Bay coast.

 On July 15, 1898, the First California Volunteers established Camp Dewey in a coastal forest in Tambo just north of Don Galo at the height of the Spanish–American War.
 This military camp in Tambo would remain under U.S. Army possession throughout the Philippine–American War and until 1937 when it was converted into a Philippine Army camp named Camp Claudio by President Manuel Luis Quezon.

-In the early 1900s, the barangay was the location of several seaside mansions and became an elite enclave by the latter part of the American colonial period.
+In the early 1900s, the barrio was the location of several seaside mansions and became an elite enclave by the latter part of the American colonial period.
 One such mansion is the Colonial Revival style Palacio de Memoria (former Villaroman Mansion) built in the 1930s beside the Los Tamaraos Polo Club, a sports and social club founded by Joaquín Miguel Elizalde and his brothers which was housed in a Georgian style building built in 1937.
 The mansion is now used as an auction house owned by Philippe Jones Lhuillier.